-- Inherently mass conservative (note: conservation does not necessarily imply accuracy!). - Formulated in terms of one-dimensional operators. - Preserves a constant for a non-divergent flow field (if the finite-difference approximation to divergence is zero). - Preserves linear correlations between trace species (if shape-preservation filters are not applied) - Has shape-preserving options.
+- Inherently mass conservative (note: conservation does not necessarily imply accuracy!). - Formulated in terms of one-dimensional operators. - Preserves constant mass field for a non-divergent flow field (if the finite-difference approximation to divergence is zero). - Preserves linear correlations between trace species (if shape-preservation filters are not applied) - Has shape-preserving options.